PhD in Epidemiology and Clinical Research

 Christophe Toukam Tchakoute joined the epidemiology PhD program in 2016.
 He received his undergraduate degree in chemistry and molecular cell biology at the University of Cape Town (South Africa).
 After working in an immunology lab in Cape Town and Seattle for two years where he did research on vaccines strategies for HIV-exposed neonates, He did an internship in the HIV /AIDS department at the World Health Organization (WHO) headquarters in Switzerland.
 Before coming to Stanford, Christophe completed his MpH in infectious disease epidemiology at Columbia University in New York City, in May 2016.
 His research interests include HIV/Tuberculosis prevention and clinical trials.
 He is also particularly eager to learn how to use novel statistical methods in the context of clinical research.
 Christophe enjoys going to live music festivals, playing Jambo drums and doing outdoor physical activities.

-Katherine Holsteen is a third-year graduate student in the Epidemiology & Clinical Research PhD and Statistics MS programs.
+Katherine Holsteen is a fourth-year graduate student in the Epidemiology & Clinical Research PhD and Statistics MS programs.
 She is interested in contributing to health improvement through mobile technology, robust statistical analysis, and personalized medicine.
 She completed her BS in Mathematical & Computational Science at Stanford in 2014.
 As an undergraduate, she helped build statistical software to evaluate and promote model robustness in sociological studies.
 Currently for her primary dissertation project, she is working with Professor Lorene Nelson to conduct a mobile-app based study on the triggers of episodic migraine headaches at the group and person (n-of-1) level.
 Katherine enjoys spending time with her husband Aaron, and particularly running, cooking, and exploring the beautiful Bay Area together.

 Tanya Podchiyska graduated with a Bachelor’s degree in Human Biology and Religious Studies from Stanford University and is completing a Master at the Stanford Biomedical Informatics training program.
 She has worked as a knowledge and data integration engineer and clinical data warehouse curator.
 As a new PhD student in Epidemiology and Clinical Research, she is interested in building risk prediction models using EHR data and contextualizing them through meta-research to promote generalizable and reproducible clinical research findings.
 To increase her clinical domain knowledge and engineer useful features, Tanya is also pursuing a Master of Medicine.
 She is eager to explore the interdisciplinary nature of epidemiology and clinical research informatics.